anubhavpulkit/anubhavpulkit/README.md

   Hey there 👋 I'm Anubhav Singh
 </h1>

  I'm an Indian Undergraduate Student currently undertaking a Bachelors in Computer Science and Engineering from Shri Mata Vaishno Devi University, Jammu.
-I'm passionate about iOS Development learning, and Web Development with an active interest in making content blogs.I'm a student of Google Summer of Code with Amahi organisation and Alibaba Summer of Code with OAM organisation both in 2020.
+I'm passionate about iOS Development learning, and Web Development with an active interest in making content blogs.I'm a student of  Alibaba Summer of Code with OAM organisation in 2020.

 - 🌱  I’m happy to help you in **Open Source development**